Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 April 2025 14.22.58 UTC
+- WIB: Sabtu, 12 April 2025 15.30.10 UTC
-- WITA: Sabtu, 12 April 2025 15.22.58 UTC
+- WITA: Sabtu, 12 April 2025 16.30.10 UTC
-- WIT: Sabtu, 12 April 2025 16.22.58 UTC
+- WIT: Sabtu, 12 April 2025 17.30.10 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship